 What should my story be about?

-Your story can be about anything you like, but it must include a set of ‘elements’ that will be emailed out to you after the closing date for entries.
+Your story can be about anything you like, but it must include a set of ‘elements’ that will be emailed out to you.
 These will be themes and ideas that will hopefully give you inspiration.

 Your overall story should be no more than 1,000 words and must be a completely original work of fiction.